ST Math meets WWC quasi-experiment and ESSA Tier 2 requirements:

-SRI completed a technical review of the 2018 WestEd study against the WWC v4.0 Group Design Standards & Procedures.
-SRI concluded that the WestEd ST Math study design “meets the design, analytic, and technical requirements” for the ‘Meets Evidence Standards with Reservations’ level of the WWC standards.
+SRI completed a technical review of the 2019 WestEd study against the WWC v4.0 Group Design Standards.
+SRI concluded that the WestEd ST Math study "fulfilled the design, analytic, and technical requirements" for 'Meets Evidence Standards with Reservations' according to the WWC standards.

 SRI also reviewed the WestEd study design against ESSA levels of evidence provided by the U.S. Department of Education.
-SRI concluded the study design meets ESSA Tier 2, as it “fulfills the requirements of moderate evidence of significant favorable effects of ST Math on student mathematics achievement.”
+SRI determined that the study provides moderate evidence (ESSA Tier 2) for ST Math efficacy in grades 3-5.